 Whether you’re a newbie or a seasoned veteran, fantasy football mistakes are bound to be committed by all sorts of fantasy owners.
 Often, the owner doesn’t even realize what he is doing is wrong.

 In order to help make sure your fantasy team doesn’t suck, below is a list of some of the most commonly committed fantasy football mistakes.
-Topics include: league and operational, roster management, preparation, and auction and draft.
+Topics include: league and operational, roster management, preparation, and draft and auction.

 - Playing in a league with too many owners

 You may get lucky and be one of the only teams in the history of fantasy football to never make a single roster move, but it’s not likely.
 And when it comes time to pick up a player from the waiver wire, you’ll be shocked at the bums on the street if your league has too many owners taking up too many roster spots.
-(Tip: Play with owners who are easily accessible)
+(What is the best number of teams for fantasy football?)

 - Playing in a league with a shyster (or two)